ni/nimble/docs/nimble-spright-requirements-adr.md

 - The Nimble repo will begin hosting "Spright" packages that are not part of the Nimble Design System.
     - These packages will parallel their Nimble counterparts: `@ni/spright-components`, `@ni/spright-angular`, and `SprightBlazor`.
-    - The Nimble and Spright packages will be part of the same build, using the same infrastructure, and sharing the same dependency versions.
+- The Nimble and Spright packages will be part of the same build, use the same infrastructure, and share the same dependency versions.
+- Code in Spright packages will be owned and reviewed by contributing teams rather than the Design System team (except for the initial submission establishing the CODEOWNERS).
 - `spright-components` is the place for components that are "molecules", product-specific, data-connected, or otherwise not intended for general use.
 - Components that do not have the above characteristics are strongly encouraged to go in the Nimble packages.
     - In some cases (mentioned in the preceeding section), the component may be added as "incubating".
 It should not be assumed that doing so will significantly shorten development time.
     - Components that _could/should_ go in Nimble may still opt to go in Spright if the contributing team wants to take ownership/responsibility so they can make the tradeoffs necessary to meet a deadline.

-The following table compares the requirements for developing a component in different libraries:
+The following table compares the requirements for developing a component in different packages:

 |                                  | Approved Spec | Unit Tests | SB* Visual Tests | SB* API Docs | SB* Usage Docs | Approved** VxD | Approved** IxD | Angular/Blazor Support | Proper a11y | Minimal Tech Debt | Mobile Support |
 | -------------------------------- | :-----------: | :--------: | :--------------: | :----------: | :------------: | :------------: | :------------: | :--------------------: | :---------: | :---------------: | :------------: |